stackhpc/stackhpc-ipa-hardware-managers/doc/source/install/verify.rst

 Verify operation
 ~~~~~~~~~~~~~~~~

-Verify operation of the TestService service.
+Verify operation of the ExampleHardwareManager service.

 .. note::